 The "big band number" is, in fact, Aquarela do Brasil, which was composed by Brazilian samba composer Ary Barroso, and has had many re-interpretations of it recorded in the English-speaking world.

-Brazilian law is alternately liberal and conservative: the death penalty is unconstitutional (except during warfare), but abortions are restricted; gun possession is regulated but more liberally than in European countries; gay marriage has just begun to be considered; and you get to go to special (much less screwed up) prisons if you've got a superior degree.
+Brazilian law is alternately liberal and conservative: the death penalty is unconstitutional (except during warfare), but abortions are restricted; gun possession is regulated but more liberally than in European countries; same-sex marriage was legalized in 2013; and you get to go to special (much less screwed up) prisons if you've got a superior degree.
 Laws in Brazil change very slowly, as they have to move their way through Congress like molasses running uphill in July (Which, of course, is winter in Brazilnote Well, most of Brazil.
 But the parts where it's technically summer are equatorial and really don't count.).
 Also, while Brazil is a federal democracy much like the US, the states have much more limited legislative powers, with federal laws taking precedence over state, and state over municipal.
 Judges generally have considerably more power to generate potentially insane judicial orders, however.
 In spite of that, Brazil is a civil law country, unlike the US.
 Interpretation of the law or judicial custom is not binding; only the written, stamped, signed law is binding.

-The green field represents the forests that make up majority of Brazil, while the golden trapezoid symbolizes its mineral resources.
-In the center is a blue circle littered with 27 stars — each representing a specific state — arranged to resemble the starry array as it would have appeared over the sky of Rio de Janeiro on the morning of November 15, 1889, the moment Brazil was declared a republic; finally, streaking across the sky is the motto "Ordem e Progresso", Portuguese for "Order and Progress".
+The green field represents the House of Bragança, the royal House of D. Pedro I, the first Emperor of Brazil, and the yellow rhombus represents the House of Habsburg of his wife, Maria Leopoldina.
+In the center is a blue circle littered with 27 stars — each representing a specific state plus the Federal District — arranged to resemble the starry array as it would have appeared over the sky of Rio de Janeiro on the morning of November 15, 1889, the moment Brazil was declared a republic; finally, streaking across the sky is the Positivist motto "Ordem e Progresso", Portuguese for "Order and Progress".